ml5js/ml5-website-v01/docs/examples-lstm.md

 title: Text Generation with LSTM
 ---

-In this demo you ask the LSTM: "Starting with the seed text, predict what text might come next based on the pre-trained [Friedrich Nietschze](https://en.wikipedia.org/wiki/Friedrich_Nietzsche) model."
+In this demo you ask the LSTM: "Starting with the seed text, predict what text might come next based on the pre-trained [Ernest Hemingway](https://en.wikipedia.org/wiki/Ernest_Hemingway) model."
 Changing `length` changes the number of characters in the resulting predicted text.
 Higher `length` values can take many minutes to compute and use a lot of CPU.
 The `temperature` controls the randomness of the output.
 A `temperature` of 0 will be relatively random but might not even look like English, while a `temperature` of 1.0 will probably be correct English but will also be very close to the original Hemingway, perhaps even straight quotations.

 This example is built with p5.js.